 29 Nov 2017

-The Chairman of the Undercover Policing Inquiry, Sir John Mitting, is today publishing his Ruling on the Rehabilitation of Offenders Act 1974.
+The Chairman of the Undercover Policing Inquiry, Sir John Mitting, is today publishing his Ruling (PDF, 33KB) on the Rehabilitation of Offenders Act 1974.

 The Ruling states that the Chairman will be seeking an amendment to schedule 3 to the Rehabilitation of Offenders Act 1974 (Exceptions) Order 1975.
 The amendment is needed to ensure that the Inquiry can fulfil its terms of reference.
 If approved by Parliament, the amendment would enable inquiries held under the Inquiries Act 2005 to be designated as proceedings that are exempt from section 4(1) of the Rehabilitation of Offenders Act 1974.
 This would mean that the Chairman would be free to request evidence from (and ask questions of) a person about their spent convictions and the surrounding circumstances, without having to consider in each individual case whether ‘justice cannot be done’ without requiring that evidence.